 Affected women usually have shortness of breath.
 Sometimes cough, chest pain, and coughing up blood (hemoptysis) also occur.
 Symptoms may worsen during pregnancy.
-Sometimes the first indication of the disease is when a lung collapses (pneumothorax) for no apparent reason.
+Sometimes the first indication of the disease is when a lung collapses (pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more ) for no apparent reason.
 Sometimes fluid collects in the sac that covers the lungs (pleura).

-The disorder tends to progress slowly, but eventually lung function deteriorates into respiratory failure.
+The disorder tends to progress slowly, but eventually lung function deteriorates into respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
+Conditions that block... read more .
 The rate of progression varies widely, but progression may accelerate during pregnancy.

-Sirolimus, a drug normally used to suppress the immune system after a kidney transplant, seems to slow the decline in lung function in people with LAM.
+Sirolimus, a medication normally used to suppress the immune system after a kidney transplant, seems to slow the decline in lung function in people with LAM.